-Non-derivative financial instruments comprise trade and other receivables, cash, cash equivalents and restricted cash, borrowings, trade and other payables and the Private and Public Warrants as well as the Earnout Shares (see note 22 for further details).
+Non-derivative financial instruments comprise trade and other receivables, cash, cash equivalents and restricted cash, borrowings, trade and other payables, and the Private and Public Warrants and Earnout Shares (as defined in note 22).
 Non-derivative financial instruments are recognised initially at fair value plus any directly attributable transaction costs, except as described below.
 Subsequent to initial recognition, non-derivative financial instruments are measured as described below.